 I will not redo your resume and LinkedIn page.
 But I’ll help you do it.
 We’ll connect on LinkedIn so that you can see who I know and who you might want to meet.
 I’m a strategic partner, not an implementer, so while I”m happy to review every last cover letter you want to send; you’ll need to write your own cover letters.

 Similarly, there are lots of folks who write resumes for a living -- resume writing is it’s own craft.
-I can recommend resume writers to you, but I am not one.
+I can recommend resume writers, but alas I am not one.
 As for LinkedIn, I’ve received lots of training on the platform and am happy to guide you, but I’m not going to edit your profile or take your picture.
-There are people with that skill set, I am not one of them.
+There are people who offer those services; I am not one of them.

 Your Career and Your Network